-Customer service training commonly uses the RATER model, developed by Zeithaml, Parasuraman, and Berry (1990 – Delivering Quality Service; Balancing Customer Perceptions and Expectations).
-Based on the SERVQUAL model, RATER defines five dimensions that customers value when assessing service quality.
+We often (almost always) use the RATER model in our customer service training solutions.
+The model was developed by Zeithaml, Parasuraman, and Berry (1990 – Delivering Quality Service; Balancing Customer Perceptions and Expectations).
+Based on the SERVQUAL model, RATER defines five categories that customers value when assessing service quality.

 - How do I know I’m doing it well enough?

 - What do my customers want more of?

 The model 30 years on is still relevant.
 Customer expectations are still the same, in many ways.
 Our clients are convinced that it should be used in customer service skills training, once they become aware of it.
 Even the most experienced participants will find it a useful framework – as I hope you will too.

 If you would like to know more about our experience of working with global companies on developing their customer service communication, feel free to contact us.